HL7NZ/hpi/input/pagecontent/StructureDefinition-HPIPractitioner-intro.md

 The Practitioner resource represents any provider of healthcare - not restricted to those with formal qualifications.

 The current HPI contains practitioners covered by the Health Practitioners Competence Assurance Amendment Act 2019.
+This includes all:
+* Chiropractors,
+* Dentists,
+* Dental hygienist and Dental and Oral health therapist,
+* Dietitians,
-This includes all Chiropractors, Dentists, Dental hygienist and Dental and Oral health therapist, Dietitians, Medical Laboratory Scientist and Technicians including phlebotomists and mortuary technicians, Anaesthetic Technologists, Medical Radiation Technologists, Medical Practitioners (all doctors and specialists), Midwifes, Nurses, Occupational Therapists, Optometrists and optical dispensers, Osteopaths, Paramedics, Pharmacists, Physiotherapists, Podiatrist, Psychologists.
+* Medical Laboratory Scientist and Technicians including phlebotomists and mortuary technicians,
+* Anaesthetic Technologists,
+* Medical Radiation Technologists,
+* Medical Practitioners (all doctors and specialists),
+* Midwifes,
+* Nurses,
+* Occupational Therapists,
+* Optometrists and optical dispensers,
+* Osteopaths,
+* Paramedics,
+* Pharmacists,
+* Physiotherapists,
+* Podiatrists, and
+* Psychologists.

 It is intended with the upgraded capabilities that other professional groups may supply their members eg Social Workers, Acupuncturists, Audiologists, Counsellors, Cardiac Physiologists, Nutritionist.